 This list was taken from Day 21 in my The Leaky Gut Meal Plan 28-day e-course.
 The e-course is filled with additional information to help you navigate the 28-day meal plan.

-Are Nightshades Affecting Me?
+Are Nightshades Affecting Me (from allergy or intolerance)?

 Here is a list of symptoms you might be experiencing if nightshades are potentially affecting you: